Wisk Aero (formerly Zee Aero) Z-P2 (Generation 3)

 Mountain View, California, USA

 Wisk Aero was founded in 2019 as a joint venture between Boeing and Kitty Hawk Corporation and is headquartered in Mountain View, California, USA.
 The goal of the company is to manufacture autonomous electric vertical takeoff and landing (eVTOL) aircraft with zero emissions, for advanced air mobility (AAM) and air cargo.
 The company recognizes that self-flying cars will not be the first to market but expects to be the first autonomous eVTOL passenger aircraft to market.
+Zee Aero was founded in 2010.
 Kitty Hawk Corporation purchased Zee Aero aircraft and its technology and intellectual property rights in March 2018.
+In December 2019, Kitty Hawk Corporation became Wisk Aero.

-The cabin is completely enclosed with a front window and each door has windows.
 The aircraft has one high wing for lift during forward flight.
 This high wing will greatly increase the range of this battery-only powered aircraft.
 There is one rear pusher propeller for forward flight.
-Six booms have been installed under the high wing which hold a grand total of 12 VTOL propellers.
-This makes a total of 13 electric motors on this aircraft.
-There is one standard rear vertical stabilizer and one small downward vertical stabilizer.
+Six booms have been installed under the high main wing that hold a total of 12 VTOL propellers.
+There are 13 electric motors powering the propellers.
+The cabin is completely enclosed with a front window and each door has windows.
+There is one standard rear tail (that is, one vertical stabilizer and rear horizontal stabilizers) and one small downward vertical stabilizer.
 The aircraft has fixed tricycle wheeled landing gear for take off and landings.

 The company expects its autonomous eVTOL aircraft for air taxi service, for other types of passenger air mobility missions and for autonomous air cargo transportation.